Jeff VanVonderen: Author

-Jeff's books can be found on Amazon, and many of them are published in several foreign languages.

 Interventionist

-VanVonderen is a Certified Intervention Professional.
+He is a Certified Intervention Professional.

-Aside from producing seven spiritually themed works, VanVonderen was also a regular fixture on A&E's Emmy-winning Intervention, having kept his demeanor largely unchanged throughout the 14 seasons of the show.
+He was also a regular fixture on A&E's Emmy-winning Intervention during the 14 seasons of the show, in which his demeanor remained largely unchanged.
 The show rotated between four licensed interventionists and won an Emmy Award for Best Reality Show.
-He has held thousands of interventions, helping individuals fight deadly addictions.
-He instructs each one of those families on the proper way to cope and unite in the recovery and treatment processes.
+He has held thousands of interventions to help individuals fight life-threatening addictions.
+He advises each family on how to cope and unite in recovery and treatment processes.
 In 2008, in one of the episodes of "Intervention" on A&E, VanVonderen admitted to having a brief alcohol relapse.
 He has since sought help.
 He is quoted as saying "Individuals and families become dysfunctional by accident.
 But they get well on purpose and this is what I'm about, helping them do that."

 Popular culture

 VanVonderen is mentioned in the 2013 Eminem track "The Monster (feat.
 Rihanna)" in the lyric "I think you've been wandering off down yonder/And stumbled onto Jeff VanVonderen/Cause I need an interventionist/To intervene between me and this monster".